Even more than journalists, press photographers have to have an ‘eye’ for a story. It's important for them to be in the right place at the right time.

 Most press photographers are self-employed or work on a freelance basis — selling photographs to agencies and picture libraries or directly to media organisations.
 A common route into recruitment is to work as an assistant photographer while building up a network of contacts and a bank of skills.

-Vacancies appear online, in newspapers and specialist publications such as the British Journal of Photography, the Press Gazette and their respective websites.
-Directories may be helpful, such as the Freelance Photographers Market Handbook.
+Vacancies appear online, in newspapers and in specialist publications such as the British Journal of Photography, the Press Gazette and their respective websites.

 There are routes into photography for both university graduates and school leavers.